21 Sep Brain Injuries in Football

-Memory loss, confusion, depression and dementia are among the symptoms of CTE, sometimes appearing decades after the trauma occurs.
-While concussion is the most obvious risk factor, research has established the danger of cumulative impact, even when non-concussive.
+Memory loss, confusion, depression, and dementia are among the symptoms of CTE, sometimes appearing decades after the trauma occurs.
+While a concussion is the most obvious risk factor, research has established the danger of cumulative impact, even when non-concussive.
 CTE can be diagnosed only after death.

 Traumatic Brain Injuries contribute to almost a third of all U.S. injury-related deaths.
 Of course, not all of those injuries are a cause of football.
 Many brain injuries also occur from serious falls and high-impact car wrecks.

 The coming season of a beloved sport is a good reminder to protect your head!